 The Red Sea shipping disruptions (from December 2023 through 2024-25) — caused by Houthi attacks on commercial vessels — forced ships to reroute around the Cape of Good Hope, adding 10-14 days to Asia-Europe shipping times and raising freight rates 200-300% at peak.
 This disrupted India's merchandise exports (especially textiles, gems & jewellery for European buyers) and raised import costs for energy commodities.

-UPSC angle: Red Sea disruption (Houthi attacks, Cape rerouting, freight cost surge), EU CBAM (Carbon Border Adjustment Mechanism, effective from 2026 for India's exports), and friend-shoring as India's strategic opportunity are current GVC-related Mains themes.
+UPSC angle: Red Sea disruption (Houthi attacks, Cape rerouting, freight cost surge); EU CBAM (Carbon Border Adjustment Mechanism, effective 2026 for India's exports); India-US tariff escalation (26%→50%→18% framework, Feb 2026) as a driver of supply chain relocation; RELIEF scheme as trade logistics resilience policy — all current GVC-related Mains themes for GS3.

 India's Semiconductor Mission — Building GVC Competitiveness in Chips

-The Semicon India Programme has a total incentive pool of Rs.
-76,000 crore to attract global chip manufacturers.
-India aims to reduce its semiconductor import dependence (~$50 billion/year) and build domestic GVC integration in electronics, a prerequisite for sustainable value addition.
-The first chips from India's fab are expected around 2027-28.
+The Semicon India Programme has a total incentive pool of ₹76,000 crore.
+India aims to reduce semiconductor import dependence (~$50 billion/year).
+The Tata fab first chips are now expected late 2026; full-scale production ~2027-28.

 Key Terms